- 3080 Yonge Street | suite 5016

 Allison has worked with couples on a range of issues including life transitions, loss of connection, conflict resolution, betrayal, domestic violence, and grief and loss.
 Through her work in a variety of clinical settings she has discovered her greatest interest and passion is working with couples to help them to strengthen, repair and find security and connection within their primary relationship.

-Compassionate, straight-forward and down-to-earth, Anna Sherman is a Registered Marriage and Family Therapist who works with individuals, couples and families.
+Compassionate, straight-forward and down-to-earth, Anna Sherman is a Registered Psychotherapist and Marriage and Family Therapist who works with individuals, couples and families.
 With a strong passion for self-help and wellness, Anna offers support as clients build on their strengths and continue to move forward in their lives.

 Anna holds a Master’s degree in Marriage and Family Therapy and uses a variety of therapeutic approaches based on the individual needs of her clients.
 She is specially trained and has experience in Emotion-Focused Therapy, Psychodynamic Therapy, Gottman Couples Counselling, Family Systems, Bowen Theory and Cognitive Behavioural Therapy.
 Her treatment specializations include anxiety/depression, dating and relationships, couples counselling, family counselling, parenting support, post-partum support, separation and divorce, work and career issues, stress management and conflict resolution.

 Anna uses a client-centered and collaborative approach, helping clients find the root of their challenges and ultimately gaining the skills to help themselves.
 Most importantly, her compassionate, down-to-earth personality and warm sense of humour provide a calm, safe and nurturing environment for clients to grow, change and heal.

 Anna offers a free 30-minute preliminary phone consultation.